gentrexha/data-mining-project/README.md

-# data-mining-project
+# KushMaAktiv

+A full-stack web application for scraping, analyzing, and visualizing political data from Facebook.

-A short description of the project.
-Old project: https://bitbucket.org/gentrexha/dataminingproject/src/master/
+This new project is based on the old project: https://bitbucket.org/gentrexha/dataminingproject/src/master/

 ## Getting started